pelhamb/4760pbb65/index.md

 ## Conclusions

 I set my sights high, as this is a highly expandable project idea, and I planned to be able to generate sound via different waveforms, such as square waves and sine waves.
 If I had time, I would have added some analog effects to the synthesizer output, normalizing for the different voltages required by 1/4 inch and 3 mm headphone jacks.

+Next time, I would have made sure that my UART setup was correct before diving into deconding the signals I received.
+It hadn't even occured to me that the read could be completely screwed up by being active high with an active low input.
+I also would have more thoroughly inspected the signals I received from my MIDI controller. to ensure that they were being read correctly.

 ## Appendix A (Permissions)